exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

 ## Step 6: update languages/javascript/config.json

-An entry should be added to the track's `config.json` file for the new concept exercise:
+An entry should be added to the track's `config.json` file for the new Concept Exercise:

 ```json
 {